alexfranken/confluent-netflix-insights/README.md

 ║1040e1c42e Alvin and the Chipmunks Meet the Wolfman 9442.666666666666          15
 ```

+## Exercise 2
-2. Analyze daily engagement patterns for each movie title.
+Analyze daily engagement patterns for each movie title.
 Calculate daily view counts and total watch time for each \
 title to track how user interest fluctuates day by day.

 Add column in prep for windowing